|

 inside the chest.

-and cough must be repeated about every 2 seconds without
+"A breath and cough must be repeated about every 2 seconds without

 let-up, until help arrives or until the heart is felt to